 If your driving privilege is suspended or revoked in Nevada or another U.S. state, you must follow that state's reinstatement requirements.
 The DMV checks the national Problem Driver Pointer System, Social Security Online Verification and the validity of your address.
 See Driver License Suspensions - Out of State Issues and Answers.

 Nevada does not issue licenses or ID cards to tourists.
-Other Non U.S. citizens may, or may not, be eligible for a license or a driver authorization card depending on their specific immigration status.
+Other non U.S. citizens may, or may not, be eligible for a license or a driver authorization card depending on their specific immigration status.

 Email or call your local DMV office before applying for a license.
 Please include the Status Code issued by the U.S. Bureau of Citizenship and Immigration Services.
 The type of license or ID issued is determined by immigration status.

 Non U.S. Citizens who have applied for, but not received, a Social Security number may attest to this on the driver license application.
 They are not required to provide proof of a Social Security number.